 I just wanted to briefly remind you of some of the periodic trends that we talked about.

-As you go across the periodic table, both the electron affinity and the ionization energy increase.
+As you go across the PT, both the electron affinity and the ionization energy increase.
 They increase because the nuclear charge increases.
-Remember, the potential energy of interaction is Z times e, where that is the nuclear charges, times e over 4 pi epsilon nought r.
+Remember the potential energy of interaction is Z times e, where that is the nuclear charges, times e over 4 pi epsilon knot r.

-Z increases as you go across the periodic table here.
+Z increases as you go across the PERIODIC TABLE here.
 As you go across, r is remaining the same because you are essentially still in the same shell.
 And so what increases is that attractive interaction, meaning the electrons are more strongly bound, meaning ionization energy and electron affinity increases as you go across.

 And this also means, as you go across, r, the radius decreases.
 The radius decreases again because Z increases.
 The nucleus is pulling the electrons in closer.
 Since they are all in the same shell, r is remaining the same.

 And so, the overall effect is that the radius of the atoms decreases.
 As you go down the Periodic Table, the ionization energy and the electron affinity decrease.

-They decrease because it is the r dependence, here, that takes over.
+They decrease because it is the r dependence here that takes over.

 Z is, of course, increasing, but not as fast as r.
 As you go down the Periodic Table, you are going to shells that, on the average, are further out from the nucleus.
-And that dependence takes over, causing EA and IE to decrease.
-And then the radius, of course, increases, because, as you go down, you are putting the electrons into shells which are on the average farther away from the nucleus.
+And that dependence takes over causing EA and IE to decrease.

+And then the radius, of course, increases because, as you go down, you are putting the electrons into shells which are on the average farther away from the nucleus.
 That is just a review of those trends.

 Then, finally, I want to just define another term, and that is the electronegativity.
 Sometimes we give that the symbol chi.

-The electronegativity is an empirical quantity.
+The electronegatively is an empirical quantity.
 We are going to use Mulliken's definition for the electronegativity.

 There is a Pauling definition.
 Mulliken is a little bit more straightforward.

-And that electronegativity is defined as one-half times the quantity ionization energy plus the electron affinity.
+And that electronegativity is defined as Ω times the quantity ionization energy plus the electron affinity.
 The electronegativity is proportional to the average of the ionization energy and the electron affinity.

 The electronegativity is a measure of the tendency of an atom to accept or to donate an electron.
-If you look at the Periodic Table, here, you have atoms in the upper right-hand corner of This wave function is passing Here is the wave function. the Periodic Table.
+If you look at the Periodic Table here, you have atoms in the upper right-hand corner of the Periodic Table.

 Well, they have high electronegativities.
 They are good electron acceptors.
-They have high electronegativities because they have high electron affinities.
+They have high electronegativities because they have electron affinities.
 Adding an electron to them means that there is a larger amount of energy release.

 The anion is much more stable than the neutral.
 And the electron affinity is minus that energy change, remember from last time.
 These atoms here, with their high electron affinities, are good electron acceptors.

 They are also good electron acceptors because their ionization energies are also high, which means you have to put in a lot of energy to pull an electron off.
 They don't like to donate electrons, rather they are good electron acceptors.

-And then, the elements that are in the bottom left-hand corner of the Periodic Table have low electronegativities.
-They are good electron donors because their ionization energy is low in this part of the periodic table.
+And then the elements that are in the bottom left-hand corner of the Periodic Table have low electronegativities.
+They are good electron donors because their ionization energy is low in this part of the PT.

 You don't have to put in so much energy to pull an electron off.
 They are also good electron donors because their electron affinity is low.
 You don't get as much energy back when you put an electron on them.